-- Read the Microsoft Getting Started document that shipped with your operating system. - Ensure that your system has the latest BIOS, firmware, and driver updates.
-If required, download the latest BIOS, firmware, and driver updates from dell.com/support. - Create a device driver media using one of the methods listed below: - USB drive - CD - DVD
+- Read the Microsoft Getting Started document that is shipped with your operating system. - Ensure that your system has the latest BIOS, firmware, and driver updates.
+If required, download the latest BIOS, firmware, and driver updates from Dell.com/support/home. - Create a device driver media using one of the following devices: - o USB drive - o CD - DVD